-This year Mahalaya Amavasya falls on September 30, 2016.
+This year Mahalaya Amavasya falls on on the Monday, 8th of Oct (10/08/2018).
 The new moon day known as the Mahalaya Amavasya is the beginning of Dussehra.
 The dark fortnight of Aswayuja (September-October) is known as the Mahalaya Paksha (mahalaya amavasya or mahalya amavasai).

 It is also marked as special day dedicated to making an offering to express our gratitude to all the previous generations of people who have contributed to our life in Several Parts of India.

 Each day in the Mahalaya Paksham is ruled by a particular Tithi or Moon Phase and the benefits of offering Tarpanam on each day are different.

 Mahalaya Amavasai is the last day of the Mahalaya Paksham, which is considered as the most important day in the year for performing obsequies and rites and on this day people donate food, clothes etc.

 Mahalaya is holy invocation or invitation to the mother Goddess to descend on earth.
 This is done through the chanting of mantras.
 In the dark night of amavasya (new moon), people pray to Goddess Durga to arrive in the earth to ward off all evils.

 The process of drawing the image of eyes on the day of Mahalaya which is the last moon before puja.
 Mahalaya brings the news that durgapuja is coming very soon.

 Mahalaya precedes Durga Puja when all the members of the family remember their ancestors.
 Mahalaya marks end of Piti Paksha beginning of Devi Paksha.
 Various shlokas are chanted early in the morning in almost every home as well as in the puja mandaps.